 The first published Telugu grammar, in English, Carey (1814), was titled Telinga.
 The first published Telugu dictionary, William Brown (1818), was titled Gentoo.
-In Madras

-Presidency, British called it Telinga, Portuguese called it Gentoo, and missionaries called it Teloogoo.
+In Madras Presidency, British called it Telinga, Portuguese called it Gentoo, and missionaries called it Teloogoo.

-CP Brown (1853) popularized literary Andhra as Telugu in his now famous "Telugu Dictionary."
+CP Brown (1853) popularized literary Andhra as Telugu.
+His famous dictionary used the title Telugu for the fist time.
 The word Telugu gained currency only after CP Brown.

 Malayalam, Tamil, Teli, and Telugu are families of the Kui.
 Telugu is the youngest member.
 It is a hybrid.
-It is only 3,000 years old.

 After the British built dams to control floods, Telugu people moved in.
-The former flood zone (Guntur, Krishna, West Godavari, East Godavari) was called the Andhra.
-It was the former homeland of the Grandhika people.
+The former flood zone (Krishna, West Godavari, East Godavari) was called the Andhra.
+It was the original homeland of the Grandhika people.
+The Teli Savara, with low concentrations of Andhra, on the east, was called Telugu.
 There was a political war between Andhra and Telugu for the medium of instruction.
 Telugu won the war and Andhra became extinct.
-Andhra is now called the Grandhika Bhasha.